joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 #### Create Azure Function

-That we have our Table with Public Holiday data, its time to create our Azure Function to act as the API that will talk to the
+That we have our Table with Public Holiday data, it's time to create our Azure Function to act as the API that will talk to the azure storage account!

 ##### Create Azure Storage Account Table